-AfC adopts and supports a trauma informed approach to building and maintaining positive relationships with children, youtube people of their connected networks.
-We will be updating our policies and handbook in line with AfC Safeguarding Policy and Procedures, Exploitation processes and missing from home protocols, and in line with Regulation 13 of the Fostering Services (England) Regulations 2011.
+Achieving for Children adopts and supports a trauma informed approach to building and maintaining positive relationships with children, YouTube people of their connected networks.
+We will be updating our policies and handbook in line with AfC safeguarding policy and procedures, exploitation processes and missing from home protocols, and in line with Regulation 13 of the Fostering Services (England) Regulations 2011.